michel1991/ocp-java-11/annotations/md/OPTIONAL.md

 *  E. case
 *  F. None of the above

 The default modifier along with a value is used to mark an annotation element as optional, as opposed to required.

-### Which of the following are permitted for an annotation elementdefault value?
+### Which of the following are permitted for an annotation element default value?
 (Choose three.)
 *  A. ""
 *  B. (int)1_000.0
 *  C. new String()